Frequently Asked Questions

 In many cases, yes — most major insurance plans in this area do cover TMS, especially when it’s used to treat conditions like depression that haven’t responded well to medication or therapy.
 Coverage usually depends on meeting certain criteria, like a formal diagnosis and a documented history of trying other treatments first.
 Our team can help guide you through the pre-authorization process and work directly with your insurance provider to confirm eligibility.

 Not necessarily.
 While TMS is a highly effective option for certain conditions, especially treatment-resistant depression, we take a personalized approach to care.
 Our team also offers GLP-1 therapy for weight management and metabolic health, as well as comprehensive medication management for psychiatric conditions and mood regulation.
-During your initial evaluation, we’ll work with you to determine the best treatment plan based on your specific needs, goals, and medical history—which may include TMS, medication management, GLP-1 therapy, or a combination of approaches.
+During your initial evaluation, we’ll work with you to determine the best treatment plan based on your specific needs, goals, and medical history—which may include Spravato, TMS, medication management, GLP-1 therapy, or a combination of approaches.

 Frequently Asked Questions